ankargren/ankargren.github.io/research/index.md

 ### Submitted papers

 * *Submitted to Communications in Statistics---Theory and Methods.* On the equivalence of confidence interval estimation based on frequentist model averaging and least squares for the full model in linear regression (with [Shaobo Jin](http://katalog.uu.se/profile/?id=N11-1506))
-* *Conditionally accepted, Empirical Economics.* The importance of the financial system for the real economy (with Mårten Bjellerup and Hovick Shahnazarian)
+* *Accepted, Empirical Economics.* The importance of the financial system for the real economy (with Mårten Bjellerup and Hovick Shahnazarian)

 ### Working papers